 description varies from organization to organization based upon its infrastructure.
 Many

-organizations consider the role of the DBA to be someone who baby sits or monitors a database from
+the role of the DBA to be someone who baby sits or monitors a database from an infrastructure

-an infrastructure operations perspective, to watch if it is up or down.
-That may have been the case
+operations perspective, to watch if it is up or down.
+That may have been the case five years ago,

-five years ago, but today's database administration job duties go far beyond traditional operations
+but today's database administration job duties go far beyond traditional operations monitoring and

-monitoring and reporting.
-They also include database performance analysis, corrective action,
+reporting.
+They also include database performance analysis, corrective action, proactive tuning,

-proactive tuning, maintenance, administration and backup and recovery across the entire database
+maintenance, administration and backup and recovery across the entire database application

-application infrastructure.
-DBAs can no longer effectively perform their duties in a silo away from
+infrastructure.
+DBAs can no longer effectively perform their duties in a silo away from other

 What is the DBA's job description -- What does a DBA do?